StanGirard/pricy/README.md

 - `--sso`: Use sso for credentials
 - `--csv`: Output the report as csv to `reports.csv`
 - `--granularity`: Granularity of the report, can be `daily`,  `monthly`
+- `--evolution`: Show the evolution of the report

 ## Example